rubenwardy/minetest_modding_book/chapters/nodes_items_crafting.md

 {% endhighlight %}

 The number supplied to the minetest.item_eat function is the number of hit points that are healed by this food.
-Two hit points make one heart, and because there are 10 hearts there are 20 hitpoints.
+Two hit points make one heart and because there are 10 hearts there are 20 hitpoints.
 Hitpoints don't have to be integers (whole numbers), they can be decimals.

 Sometimes you may want a food to be replaced with another item when being eaten,